Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Semimartingale characteristics and notation.

+Here $\mathscr{B}^d$ is the Borel $\sigma$-algebra over $\R^d$.
 We call $(b,c,F,A)$ {\em differential characteristics} of $X$. \end{definition} One should observe that the differential characteristics are not unique: e.g.\ $(2b,2c,2F,\frac{1}{2}A)$ yields another version.
 Especially for $A_t=t$, one can interpret $b_t$ or rather $b_t+\int(x-h(x))F_t(\d x)$ as a drift rate, $c_t$ as a diffusion coefficient, and $F_t$ as a local jump measure.
 The differential characteristics are typically derived from other ``local'' representations of the process, e.g., in terms of a stochastic differential equation.

 From now on, we choose the same fixed process $A$ for all the (finitely many) semimartingales in this paper.
 The results do not depend on its particular choice.
 In concrete models, $A$ is often taken to be $A_t=t$ (e.g., for L\'evy processes, diffusions, It\^o semimartingales) or $A_t=[t]=\max\{n\in\N:n\leq t\}$ for discrete-time processes.
 Since almost all semimartingales of interest in this paper are actually special semimartingales, we use from now on the otherwise forbidden `truncation function' $h(x)=x,$ which simplifies a number of expressions considerably.